site24x7/plugins/file_monitoring/README.md

 ---

-      file_size                              ->      Size of the File in bytes file_index                             ->      Inode Number of the File file_owner_id                          ->      User Identifier of the File hash_value_changed                     ->      Boolean value that returns 1 when the hash value of the file changes else 0
+      file_size                              ->      Size of the File in KB file_index                             ->      Inode Number of the File file_owner_id                          ->      User Identifier of the File hash_value_changed                     ->      Boolean value that returns 1 when the hash value of the file changes else 0